objcio/articles/2014-05-08-custom-container-view-controller-transitions.md

 4. **Transitioning Contexts** defining metadata about the transition, such as properties of the view controllers and views participating in the transition.
 These objects conform to the `UIViewControllerContextTransitioning` protocol, *and are created and provided by the system*.

-5. **Transition Coordinators** providing methods to run other animations parallel to the transition animations.
+5. **Transition Coordinators** providing methods to run other animations in parallel with the transition animations.
 They conform to the `UIViewControllerTransitionCoordinator` protocol.

-As you know, from other reading this publication, there are interactive and non-interactive transitions.
+As you know, from otherwise reading this publication, there are interactive and non-interactive transitions.
 In this article, we will concentrate on non-interactive transitions.
 These are the simplest, so they're a great place to start.
 This means that we will be dealing with *animation controllers*, *transitioning delegates*, and *transitioning contexts* from the list above.

 Enough talk, let’s get our hands dirty…